-OLQHS administers annual standardized testing to grades Pre-Kindergarten - 8th grade.
+OLQHS administers annual standardized testing to grades Pre-Kindergarten -8^{th} grade.
 All students' progress will be monitored throughout the school year with the administration of the STAR 360.
-Grades 1-7 will take the TerraNova Next computer based test, and 8th graders take the PreACT.
-Both of these tests are given at the end of the school year.
-The Otis-Lennon School Ability Test will be administered to students in the 1st grade.
-The Otis-Lennon is an aptitude test, as opposed to an achievement test like the others.
+Grades 1-7 will take the TerraNova standardized test.
+Eighth graders take the PreACT.
+These tests are given towards the end of the school year.